Zhaoqing-wang/SlimR/README.md

   )
 ```

 Each resulting combined image consists of a dot plot above and a heat map below (if mertic information present).
-Dot plots show the expression level and expression ratio relationship between the cell type and corresponding markers.
+Dot plot show the expression level and expression ratio relationship between the cell type and corresponding markers.
 Below it, there is a metric heatmap for the corresponding markers (if the metric information exists).

 ### 4.3 Annotation Combined Plot